syl20bnr/spacemacs-elpa-mirror/stable-melpa/docker-compose-mode-readme.txt

-Major mode for editing docker-compose files, providing completion of docker-compose keys through completion-at-point-functions.
+Major mode for editing docker-compose files, providing context-aware completion of docker-compose keys through completion-at-point-functions.

 The completions can be used with the completion system shipped with vanilla Emacs, and 3rd-party frontends like company-mode, autocomplete, and